 First of all we connected via zoom with some Ukrainian practitioners currently at Dzamling Gar, as well as other practitioners from Romania, the Czech Republic, Poland, and Bulgaria, countries that are geographically closest to the Ukrainian borders.
 Anastasija quickly organized a website through which it was possible for fleeing practitioners to ask for help, receive information on how to enter various countries, the transport situation, offers of hospitality, and so on.
 Representatives from various countries can respond to these requests, support them and coordinate them. http://helpukrainiansfromdc.tilda.ws/poland-eng

 It is a valid and effective tool which lets those in need know that they are not alone, that someone listens to them and tries to do their best to be close to them and give concrete help.

-At the same time we made contact with Oksana Snitko, Fabio Tomassoni’s wife, who connected us with two girls, a practitioner who was only a few months pregnant and one of her friends.
+We made contact with Oksana Snitko, Fabio Tomassoni’s wife, who connected us with two girls, a practitioner who was only a few months pregnant and one of her friends.
 These two girls have been at Merigar for a few days.
 We are hosting them and will try to give them all the moral, material, and accompanying help so that they can remain in good health and feel our closeness.

 We are also evaluating, together with the International Gakyil, the Gakyil of Dzamling Gar, and ASIA, the concrete possibilities of coordinating our efforts and reaching beyond people in need beyond any type of discrimination, in ways that are legal and in the places where these people are.
 To do this, it will probably be necessary to rely on one of the large organizations that have the tools and experience to do this professionally.
 Our goodwill must be able to turn into concrete results.